pcbrendel/pcbrendel.github.io/causality/causal_impact.md

 title: Causal Impact
 ---

-In Epidemiology, a lot of attention is placed on Cohort studies.
-I suspect this is because they have the clearest parallel to clinical trials.
+In Epidemiology, a lot of attention is placed on Cohort studies, perhaps because they have the clearest parallel to clinical trials.
 Cohort studies leverage panel data (tracking multiple entities over multiple points in time) to compare two or more treatment groups.
 However, an even simpler causal scenario can often arise: leveraging time series data (tracking a single entity